wandb/docs/docs/guides/artifacts/project-scoped-automations.md

 ---
-description: Use an artifacts automation in your project to trigger actions when aliases or versions in an artifact collection are created or changed.
+description: Use an project scoped artifact automation in your project to trigger actions when aliases or versions in an artifact collection are created or changed.
 title: Artifact automations
 displayed_sidebar: default
 ---